At The Artery Community Roasters, we are proud to adopt a transparent and equitable Direct Trade model when sourcing our specialty green coffee.

 We approach our commitment to direct trade as an alternative to the limitations of the fair trade model.
 We generally pay higher premiums to farmers than those mandated by fair trade practices.

-But here's a little secret, grocery store coffee isn't bad just because it's ancient, but also, because its poorly processed blended coffees.
 The truth is that many of our coffees will taste just as good 4-6 weeks (even longer) post roast, if kept in an air-tight environment.
-We like to say it's like wine, in that coffee 5 days post-roast vs 5 weeks post roast isn't a question of which one is better, they will both be great, but rather, how has the flavour profile evolved over the time-span.
+We like to say it's like wine, in that coffee 5 days post-roast vs 5 weeks post roast isn't a question of which one is better, they will both be great, but rather, how has the flavour profile evolved over that time.

-We have done many tests of our coffees, and some that were even 2-3 months post roast, when kept air-tight (even just in our bags), still tasted amazing.
+We have done many tests of our coffees, and some that were even 2 months post roast, when kept air-tight (even just in our bags), still tasted amazing.
 They just won't be as aromatic on the nose pre-grind (once ground, you'll get those aromas rushing in).
-We are just scratching the surface of what we know about coffee, so do your own tests and see what you like and don't always listen to the hard and fast rules of people who still think burnt espresso is good.
+The coffee world is just scratching the surface of what we collectively understand about coffee, so do your own tests and see what you like and don't always listen to the hard and fast rules of people who still think burnt espresso is good or that coffee can only be enjoyed within a week of its roast date (that is simply not true).

-Filter Roasts: Filter versions of our roasts are degassed in an airtight environment for a few days before delivery, so we recommend starting to drink them 3 days after the roast date (but to be honest, earlier will be fine, and kinda fun to see the difference a day makes).
-As long as properly stored, your coffee will last at least a couple month (even longer) before you notice any discernible decline in taste.
+Filter Roasts: Filter versions of our roasts are degassed in an airtight environment for a few days before delivery, so we recommend starting to drink them 5-14 days after the roast date (but to be honest, earlier will be fine, and kinda fun to see the difference a few days can make).
+As long as properly stored, your coffee will last at least a couple months before you notice any discernible decline in taste.
 And if you freeze it in an airtight/dry bag, it will keep a while and still taste great (see below for more storing tips).

-Espresso Roast: For Espresso, we usually like to let the beans rest for about 3-5 days from the roast date, before we drink them.
-But that isn't a hard and fast rule.
+Espresso Roast: For Espresso, we usually like to let the beans rest for about 10-18 days from the roast date, before we drink them.
+But that isn't a hard and fast rule, it just seems to improve the silky texture of shots.
 Some people let their espresso rest in an airtight environment for 14-28 days before that first pull.
-So we think anywhere from day 5 to day 20 is optimal and you'll still be pulling killer shots well into day 30-35 if stored properly (see below).
+So we think anywhere from day 4 to day 20 is optimal and you'll still be pulling killer shots well into day 30-35 if stored properly (see below).
 And if using our espresso roast to attain a medium-city (dark) filter/drip brew, it will be ready to brew when you receive it!

 Freezing?
 Say it with me, freezing is A-OK!
-If you buy our 454g (1 LB) bags and won't get through it all within a month, or just want to save some for a special later date (we love saving our favourite coffees throughout the year to do our own advent calendars come the holidays).
-Just make store it in a quality ziplock and remove as much air/moisture as you can before freezing.
+If you buy our bigger bags and won't get through it all within a month, or just want to save some for a special later date (we love saving our favourite coffees throughout the year to do our own advent calendars come the holidays).
+Just make sure to store it in a quality ziplock and remove as much air/moisture as you can before freezing.
 And if you have a vaccum sealer like we do, even better!
 TRUST US FREEZING WORKS!

 Single producer coffees come from one farm or estate, so we know exactly where it comes from, and who’s producing it.